top of page

 MEDICINE INTERNSHIPS

-World Scholars Academy medicine internships for ages 15-18 explore cutting-edge issues in healthcare including; proteomics, the mind-body connection, epidemiology, and neurochemistry.
+World Scholars Academy medicine internships for ages 15-18 explore cutting-edge issues in healthcare including; proteomics, the mind-body connection, cardiology, and neurochemistry.
 On the internship you will work with fellow interns to research and coauthor a pioneering medical paper on your topic with the close support of your mentor, a world-leading expert in the field.

 During your internship you will learn advanced research techniques, critically evaluate current academic literature, and conduct original research in your chosen field.
 Your final paper will be submitted to either our open-access academic journal, World Scholars Review, or another scholarly medical journal.
 Internships take place every Saturday or Sunday over four weeks.